patrbng/Sirius-Cloud/contributing.md

 # Your First Contribution

 > Unsure where to begin contributing?
 You can start by looking through help-wanted issues on the issues tab
-> Beginner issues - issues which should only require a few lines of code, and a test or two.
+> Azure Issues - Issues which are specific to the Azure Cloud platform
+> AWS Issues - Issues which are specific to the AWS Cloud Platform
+> QuickStart Issues - Issues which are related to QuickStart scenarios
+> Scripts Issues - Issues which are related to scripts or scripting

-> I have no idea what editor I should use or how to do any of this.
+## I have no idea what editor I should use or how to do any of this.
 Help!?

 > We recommend using Visual Studio Code (VS Code).
-[There is a great getting started tutorial here](https://azurecitadel.github.io/guides/vscode/)
+> * Azure:  There is a great getting started tutorial [here](https://azurecitadel.github.io/guides/vscode/)
+> * AWS:  TBD

+> Complete the Introduction to GitHub Course [Here](https://lab.github.com/githubtraining/introduction-to-github)

+> Further resources can be found in the [Getting Started readme]

 ### Bonus points: Add a link to a resource for people who have never contributed to open source before.
 Here are a couple of friendly tutorials you can include: http://makeapullrequest.com/ and http://www.firsttimersonly.com/